yoonhyejin/airflow-with-bigquery-guide/docs/03-write-dag.md

 # Write DAG with ETL Tasks

-In this part, we will write a simple DAG that performs ETL task with `BigQueryOperator`.
+In this part, we will write a simple DAG that performs an ETL task with `BigQueryOperator`.
-BigQueryOperator executes BigQuery SQL queries and save the result to the destination table, so it is a great way to create a pipeline that loads data mart from another table.
+BigQueryOperator executes BigQuery SQL queries and saves the result to the destination table, a great way to create a pipeline that loads a data mart from another table.

-You will need two files under `/dags` directory:
+You will need two files under the `./dags` directory:

-* `tutorial_dags.py` : we will define the DAG that contains BigQueryOperator.
+* `tutorial_dags.py`: we will define the DAG that contains BigQueryOperator.
-* `query.sql` : we will write a SQL query to load data.
+* `query.sql`: we will write a SQL query to load data.

 ## Create a Model Object with BigQueryOperator